 Joseph Biden was born in 1942 and served as the 47th Vice President of the United States.
+The Democratic nominee for U.S. President, former Vice President Biden is running to unseat President Trump in November 2020.

 Biden started his political career when he ran successfully for the New Castle County Council in 1969.
 He served in that capacity until 1972, when he decided to run for the U.S. Senate.
 Biden represented Delaware in the U.S. Senate from 1973 until 2009, chairing during this time the Senate Judiciary Committee from 1987 to 1995, and the Foreign Relations Committee and the International Narcotics Control Caucus from 2007 to 2009.
 Biden was awarded the Presidential Medal of Freedom with distinction in January 2017.